 In other words, undergoing a medical exam is a net positive for you, irrespective of the results.
-If the results are good are better than expected, your life coverage will increase.
+If the results are good or better than expected, your life coverage will increase.
 If they are worse than expected, you can retain the same amount of life coverage that you were issued.

 This is a level premium, level death benefit term life policy from Fidelity Life.
 You can choose from four different term lengths – 10, 15, 20, and 30 years.
-Once the level-premium period is over, you can choose to have the policy renewed on a yearly basis – until the age of 94.
+Once the level-premium period is over, you can choose to have the policy renewed yearly – until the age of 94.
 The premium is set to increase with every renewal.

 The most important feature of the RAPIDecision Express policy is that it does not involve a lab test, physical examination, or even a phone interview.

 Thanks to the company’s fast-tracked Rapid App application process, all you need to do is to answer questions regarding your health and lifestyle.
 Once you do, you can get approved within a span of a few days.